ferram4/Ferram-Aerospace-Research/README.md

 0.14.1.2v------------------------------------
 Features:
 More Get functions for the FARAPI
 Add some RPM integration
-Estimated range and endurance readouts in the Flight Data UI See and dump FAR module data in the VAB / SPH using the Editor GUI
+Estimated range and endurance readouts in the Flight Data UI
+See and dump FAR module data in the VAB / SPH using the Editor GUI
+Contributed by Da Michel:
+	Implement deflection speeds for flaps / spoilers
+	Allow preferred default action groups for spoilers / flaps

 Bugfixes:
 Fixed some vessel-switching FAR GUI issues
+Fixed control surface reversal on undocking or backwards root part selection

 0.14.1.1v------------------------------------
 Features: